 Learn AIA member poll results on proposed changes that impact patient safety, healing environment, reduction in falls, and medication safety.
 Join in examining selected key issues in detail.
 Learn how to personally get involved in the Guidelines development process.
 The Guidelines public comment process (June 1 - Nov 25) will be thoroughly explained to also allow the audience to submit comments directly to FGI.

 Presented Tuesday, October 2.
-PDF Handout and Youtube
+PDF Handout

 The Cure for the Common Code (part one): How the 2014 FGI Guidelines Will Affect You